ayushMishra464/Blood_Bank_Management/README.md

 - `login_page2.txt`: Contains usernames and passwords for logging into the system.

 ## Acknowledgements

-- ASCII art generator for creating the title.
 - C++ standard library for various functionalities.